TharunKommaddi/Analysis/hi.md

 c.
 Background Study

-**Blockchain Technology:** A decentralized, distributed ledger that records transactions across multiple computers to ensure data integrity and security [3].
+**Blockchain Technology:** A decentralized, distributed ledger that records transactions across multiple computers to ensure data integrity and security.

 **Data Analytics:** The process of examining datasets to draw conclusions about the information they contain, increasingly important for business intelligence and decision-making [4].